-- 1) Seek funding to undertake a survey about attitudes to children in Australia. - 2) Consult with stakeholders to seek their feedback, support and input. - 3) Find opportunities to promote discussion and engage with the community about the VCI. - 4) Build support for a simple, clear and consistent message that all children should be valued and be at the forefront of our considerations.
+- 1) Commission a baseline survey about attitudes to children in Australia. - 2) Consult with stakeholders to seek their feedback, support and input. - 3) Find opportunities to promote discussion and engage with the community about the - 4) Build support for a simple, clear and consistent message that all children should be valued, that a child's wellbeing is the shared responsibility of the entire community, and that children should be at the forefront of our considerations.